carolynvs/carolynvanslyck.com/content/blog/2018-12-30-gophercon-cfp.md

 1. Identify the story.
 All of my talks usually have a story line holding the entire talk together to make it engaging, and honestly because it just fits into my speaking style.
 If there isn't a story, I don't bother making it into a talk.
-1. Write an abstract.
+1. Take that theme, the problem, the takeaways, the story and turn that into an abstract.
-1. Write a title.
+1. Write a title from the abstract.
-1. Write a bio for the conference.
+1. Write a bio.
 I usually customize my bio for each conference, sometimes even per talk if I submit more than once, to highlight different parts of my background.
 1. Submit variations of the talk to multiple conferences.